 The model recognises that clients are resourceful and that the coach’s role is to help to develop these resources, looking at the whole person (past, present and future).

 The client sets the agenda.

 As with counselling, we would meet initially for a 75 minute session to see what can be achieved then and there, followed by a phone catch-up a month or so later.

 If you would like further sessions, these are generally arranged on an ‘as and when’ basis and last between 50 and 90 minutes.

 I have delivered wellbeing workshops and presentations for a number of organisations and industry sectors, including local government, education, barristers’ chambers, solicitors, law conferences, in-house lawyers and SMEs.

 Topics have ranged widely, but have generally covered areas I have written about in journals and in the Lawyer’s Guide book.

 Generally client organisations will choose a topic and I tailor the presentation accordingly.

-If you would like more information about my EAP work, please send me a message via the Contact page and I will get in touch to talk things through.
+If you would like more information about my EAP work, please send me a message via the Contact page or email me at email@example.com and I will get in touch to talk things through.